 Undocumented students, please click here for financial aid resources.

 All School Of Nursing & Health Professions Scholarships

-- DEAN'S MERIT SCHOLARSHIP FOR GRADUATE STUDENTS: This scholarship provides multi-semester awards for students in SONHP graduate programs who demonstrate outstanding experience or potential in the following areas: academics, commitment to social justice and community service, and leadership
+- DEAN'S GRADUATE SCHOLARSHIPS FOR FINANCIAL NEED AND MERIT: This scholarship provides multi-semester awards for students in SONHP graduate programs who demonstrate outstanding experience or potential in the following areas: academics, commitment to social justice and community service, and leadership

 For more information visit: Office of Statewide Health Planning and Development

-- PROFESSIONAL DEVELOPMENT AWARD: This scholarship provides up to $300 in funds to use toward a professional development opportunity.
+- ELISSONDO RESEARCH SCHOLARSHIP: This fund provides up to $300 per student upon request in support of a professional development opportunity.

 - YELLOW RIBBON PROGRAM: The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 (Chapter 33) that allows veterans to attend private schools and graduate programs costing more than the state tuition cap.
 The Yellow Ribbon program will cover all SONHP graduate programs.
 Awards will be made on a first come, first-served basis.

 - HELENE FULD TRUST SCHOLARSHIPS: Scholarship available for students in the MSN program (Please note: Only applicable to the Master's Entry MSN option) for students interested in nursing leadership roles.